dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

 your program a little slower (or a lot, if you call some small functions very often).

-Once enabled, your Cython code will behave just like Python code when called from the cProfile module.
-This means you can just profile your Cython code together with your Python code using the same tools as for Python code alone.
+Once enabled, your Cython0 code will behave just like Python code when called from the cProfile module.
+This means you can just profile your Cython0 code together with your Python code using the same tools as for Python code alone.

 Disabling profiling function wise